 - Figuring out what you need to get started

-- How to spot work at home scams
+- Knowing how to spot work at home scams

 Ready?
 Let’s dive in.

-Ask yourself this question: why do you want to work from home?
+Before you begin exploring ways to make money online, ask yourself this question: Why do you want to work from home?

-If you know why you want to work at home, ask yourself what you hope to get out of it.
+If you’re interested in how to start working from home, ask yourself what you hope to get out of it.

-Setting goals can be really helpful if you’re trying to earn an income from home.
-It gives you a target to work toward and a blueprint for getting there.
+Setting goals can be really helpful as you figure out how to start working from home.
+It gives you a clear income target to work toward and a blueprint for getting there.

 Say, for example, that your goal is to make $100,000 a year working from home.

 But if you break it down monthly, you’d need to make $8,333 and some change each month.